gessnerfl/fake-smtp-server/README.md

 The configuration file application.yaml can be placed next to the application jar, in a sub-directory config or in any other location when specifying the location with the parameter `-Dspring.config.location=<path to config file>`.

+All configuration parameters can also be passed as environment variables using uppercase characters and underscores as separators such as `SERVER_PORT` or `MANAGEMENT_SERVER_PORT`.

 The following paragraphs describe the application specific resp. pre-defined configuration parameters.

 ## Fake SMTP Server